-I love Christmas!
-And I love decorating Christmas trees.
+I love Christmas and I love decorating Christmas trees!
 The main tree in my home tends to be pretty traditional, changing only slightly from year to year, with new ornaments added here and there.
-So what I want to talk about is the beauty and versatility of fresh tabletop Christmas trees.
+So, what I want to talk about is the beauty and versatility of fresh tabletop Christmas trees.
 These beautiful arrangements are usually handcrafted by your local florist and make great gifts.
-As a matter of fact, the Holiday Flower Tree® has been a best seller since it was first introduced by 1-800-Flowers over 15 years ago!!
+As a matter of fact, the Holiday Flower Tree has been a best-seller since it was first introduced by 1-800-Flowers.com nearly 20 years ago!

 If you have a little time and want to get creative, these trees are pretty easy to make.
 The basic instructions are the same for whatever size tree you want.
-The smaller the tree, the faster and easier it will be to construct, of course.
+The smaller the tree, the faster and easier it will be to construct.
 Petite trees are so sweet and can be tucked into so many unexpected spots.
-Larger trees, on the other hand, allow you to create a completely custom look based on your choice of container, decorations and color scheme.
+Larger trees, on the other hand, allow you to create a completely custom look based on your choice of container, decorations, and color scheme.

 - Floral foam

 - Assorted evergreens